 "Can the monster hand show me 1 too?"

-For more counting challenge, choose a number larger than 5 that require more than 1 hand.
+For a harder counting challenge, choose a number larger than 5 that requires more than 1 hand.
+Help your child with early math by to developing a strong number sense.

 Multiplication by 5 for the Kindergarteners